Aqua-Regia-AI/models_journey/src/chapter_1.md

 ## About the project's founder

-I am [Muhammadreza Haghiri](https://haghiri75.com/en).
+I am [Muhammadreza Haghiri](https://haghiri75.com/en) (Also available on [X (Formerly Twitter)](https://x.com/haghiri_ai)).
 The founder and current CEO of Mann-E, which is a generative AI platform based on fine-tuned models we're building.
 I was born May 30th 1996 in Tehran, Iran and started coding at the age of 12.

 In years of experiencing coding and developing software, I have been in different exciting areas of the whole business of software development.
 At first, I just started turning everything I learned in math and physics into Windows applications using VB6 (and later Visual Basic .NET).
 When I got a little more familiar with the software market, I started learning C# as well.
 But when I was 15, everything has changed.
 I just discovered a whole new world and it was _The Fascinating World of Free Software_.